clauszitzelsberger/Schafkopf_RL/README.md

 Reinforcement Learning applied on the Bavarian card game 'Schafkopf'

 ## Approach:
-Player 1 (RL bot) is learn, while players 2-4 are acting randomly.
+Player 1 (RL bot) is learning, while players 2-4 are acting random.
 Afterwards update players 2-4 so they act according to the Q Network while player 1 while player 1 is learning again.

 ## Set up:
 | module               | content                                                          |